IBM-Bluemix-Docs/containers/cs_ingress.md

     5. Repeat these steps for every app that you want to expose to the public.

 3. View the IBM-provided domain and TLS certificate.
-Replace _&lt;mycluster&gt;_ with the name of the cluster where the app is deployed.
+Replace _<mycluster>_ with the name of the cluster where the app is deployed.

     ```
     bx cs cluster-get <mycluster>